 UPSC Civil Services Interview phase is the final phase of Civil Services Examination which decides the final selections and service allotments to the candidates.
 Candidates must understand an important fact that unlike Prelims and Mains, which test the academic knowledge and general awareness of the candidate in diverse topics, IAS Interview is more of a personality test.

-The Interview panel consists of eminent personalities from diverse field, headed by a chairman and followed by the other members.
-All the candidates must be aware about the fact that unlike the previous 2 stages, UPSC Interview does not have any definite pattern or syllabus, and therefore, panel can ask anything from personal background, hobbies, general knowledge to academic or professional excellence.
+The Interview panel consists of eminent personalities from the diverse field, headed by a chairman and followed by the other members.
+All the candidates must be aware of the fact that unlike the previous 2 stages, UPSC Interview does not have any definite pattern or syllabus, and therefore, the panel can ask anything from the personal background, hobbies, general knowledge to academic or professional excellence.
 And this is why students are strongly recommended Mock Interviews to get a fair idea about the questions and how the candidates should present their overall personality and their opinions in front of the UPSC board members.
 To know more about UPSC Mock Interview click Here.

-The IAS Interview questions can range from any topic; could be extremely simple or could be little tricky.
+The IAS Interview questions can range from any topic; could be extremely simple or could be a little tricky.
 The objective of the interview phase is to just test the personality of the candidate and his suitability for the extremely responsible job position.
 The fact that you will be competing with the best of best candidates, make this final stage even more challenging, but the right knowledge and guidance can smoothen the road and help you reach your ultimate destination.
-All you need to do is develop certain personality traits like empathy, right decision making skills, administrative thought process, logical reasoning, and mental alertness and show those traits while answering the questions and while stating your viewpoints at the interview.
+All you need to do is develop certain personality traits like empathy, right decision-making skills, administrative thought process, logical reasoning, and mental alertness and show those traits while answering the questions and while stating your viewpoints at the interview.